babeltrace2-filter.lttng-utils.debug-info(7) — Linux manual page

 A filter.lttng-utils.debug-info message iterator uses the LTTng

-state dump events as well as the event common context’s ip
+state dump events as well as the ip (instruction pointer) and vpid

-(instruction pointer) and vpid (process ID) fields to locate and
+(process ID) common context fields of the event to locate and read

-read the corresponding debugging information.
-The message
+the corresponding debugging information.
+The message iterator can

-iterator can find the extra debugging information in an
+find the extra debugging information in an executable file or in a

-information which the compiler creates.
+directory containing debugging information which the compiler

 The new LTTng events (copies of the original ones with added